 Schubert, Chopin, Liszt, Brahms and Mahler wrote waltzes that are not intended to be danced to but rather as a song, for piano or orchestra.
 However, it was the danceable waltzes of the Strauss dynasty that triumphed around the world like no other.
 Dancing the waltz – that was and is the Viennese way of partying.
 Nowhere else is that so keenly celebrated as at the Viennese balls.

-When it came to dance music, the public expected a constant stream of new waltzes or polkas.
-Composers such as Joseph Lanner, Johann Strauss Sr. and Jr. supplied quantity and quality – and often conducted their own works.
-They were celebrated like popstars.
+When it came to dancing music, the public expected a constant stream of new waltzes or polkas.
+Composers such as Joseph Lanner, Johann Strauss Sr. and Jr. supplied quantity and quality – and often conducted their works.
+They were celebrated like pop stars.
 Johann Strauss Sr. (1804-1849) composed the “Radetzky March”.
 Johann Strauss Jr. (1825-1899) went down in history as the “Waltz King”, his concert tours taking him to Russia and America.
 His brothers Josef and Eduard also made music.
 Interesting information about the whole Strauss dynasty can be gleaned nowadays in the Strauss Museum.

 BLUE DANUBE WALTZ – THE FIRST HIT